 At CI GAM, we continue to see great long-term potential in emerging market economies.
 Through both our global equity and dedicated Hong Kong teams, we’ve maintained our robust due diligence processes despite pandemic-related travel constrains.
 The Hong Kong office is already taking advantage of the fact that in-person company visits are once again allowed within China.

 We want to thank our partners for their continued support over the last decade.
-If you’re interested in learning more about the Signature Emerging Markets Fund, please visit ci.com or reach out to your CI GAM Sales Team.
+If you’re interested in learning more about the CI Emerging Markets Fund, please visit ci.com or reach out to your CI GAM Sales Team.